Simsbury Truck Accident Attorneys

 Of the deaths that occurred, 71 percent were occupants of other vehicles, 17 percent were people occupying trucks, and 12 percent were pedestrians and bicyclists.
 Despite a slight drop in the number of deaths in 2019 (1 percent), fatalities increased by 31 percent since 2011.
 Most of the accidents took place in October.

 As one might expect, not all truck accidents in 2020 resulted in death.
 Actually, the majority resulted in injury.
 Data from the NSC shows that there were 107,000 large-truck crashes in that year that caused physical injuries.
-A truck accident attorney would have been involved in many cases, and again, most accidents occurred in October.

 Detailed below are some of the most common causes of truck accidents.